 “My students are smart,” Antonella Zompa says, “but as engineers, they are not necessarily trained to sell a project internally.”
 Antonella, a Lean Six Sigma Black Belt who rose through the ranks of General Electric’s post Jack Welch years, understands firsthand the challenges of executing major change initiatives in a corporate setting.
 She mentored Rijoy with the practical aspects of organizing his team, structuring his meetings, and managing his deliverables while simultaneously mastering and applying the principles of Lean Six Sigma.

-Like most of RPI’s Education for Working Professional students, Rijoy maintained an active personal life while pursuing his degree and working full time.
+Like most Rensselaer at Work students, Rijoy maintained an active personal life while pursuing his degree and working full time.
 He and his wife welcomed the arrival of another baby girl and he took time off to be with his growing family.
 Students often travel internationally on business, so instructors make allowances and design projects around demanding schedules and work/life objectives.

 Rijoy used the knowledge he gained in Rensselaer’s graduate study program to successfully guide his team to complete the MRL assessment project by October 2019.
 The MRL Qualification Plan was converted from a subjective process to one with clear success criteria, cutting the time required by 2/3 and delivering consistent results, regardless of which employee conducts the assessment.
 Rijoy’s project was viewed as one for others to emulate, and he was invited by the vice president of Quality to present at the department’s monthly staff meeting.